 If you know someone in Denmark, you can ask Danish friends or someone who lives in Copenhagen to help you to find a place, or at least to check whether it is a real deal.
 If you know someone in Copenhagen, it would be much easier.

 You can also try to get in contact with Danes through scout groups, sports associations, clubs (ex: Rotary or Lions), and the expats’ associations.

 Primary concern: How to stand out from hundreds of applications

-Most people who I met told that they have sent at least 50 emails to the landlords but still no reply.
+Most people I met told me that they have sent at least 50 emails to the landlords but still no reply.
 Yes, it’s true.

 To me, applying for private housing is much harder than applying for a job.
 You need to stand out!